 - Antibacterial

-- Many natural (vegan) varieties available
+- Many natural (vegan) variants available

-- Many scrub and exfoliant versions available
+- Many Scrub and exfoliant versions

 - Can provide relief for psoriasis and eczema